andrewyen64/Horiseon/README.md

 ## CSS edits
-- applied the DRY principle to clean up images/headings/classes code
+- applied the DRY principle to clean up a/images/headings/classes

 ## License